TheThirdOne/random-sorting/README.md

 ## Final Words

-By using a random compartor we were able to see into the black box of Array.sort implementation and do a decent job of reverse engineering.
-This technique has many parallels to [Fuzz Testing](https://en.wikipedia.org/wiki/Fuzz_testing); the main diferrence is that we are not trying to make the software error and instead are seeing what the undefined behaviour looks like.
+By using a random comparator we were able to see into the black box of Array.sort implementation and do a decent job of reverse engineering.
+This technique has many parallels to [Fuzz Testing](https://en.wikipedia.org/wiki/Fuzz_testing); the main difference is that we are not trying to make the software error and instead are seeing what the undefined behaviour looks like.
 By comparing to known algorithms, we can get most of the way to understanding what is happening inside the black box.
 Getting to an exact match of the implementation may be hard to do, but if achieved through some separate method.
 This method can validate much of the behaviour of the reproduced algorithm.

-On a slightly different note, this method also allows us to "see" logical equivilances.
+On a slightly different note, this method also allows us to "see" logical equivalences.
 Two methods that may have very similar code, but a slight difference such as an extra if, might generate very different graphs.

 Hints for applying this type of technique to other types of problems:
   - Find undefined behaviour that would differentiate algorithms
-    - All sorting algorithms give the same final result (disragarding stability) if the compartor fufills a few comnditions (reflexive, antisymmtric, transitive)
+    - All sorting algorithms give the same final result (disregarding stability) if the comparator fulfills a few conditions (reflexive, antisymmetric, transitive)
     - Randomness abuses all three and thus the output is undefined
   - Find a way to visualize or aggregate the data
   - Implement several algorithms and test them to understand patterns